High-contrast double Bragg interferometry via detuning control: Double Bragg accelerometers and detuning-control strategies

-via a time-dependent unitary transformation $H_{COM}(t) = U H_{lab}(t) U^\dagger +i\hbar \dot U U^\dagger $ (see supplementary material for details). $a_L=\dot \nu_D/(2k_L)$ is the COM acceleration of the twin Bragg lattices which can be fine-tuned to approach the linear acceleration $g$ such that $g-a_L$ is approaching zero.
-From Eq.~\eqref{Eq: H_lattice}, one can identify an effective acceleration in the new frame as $g_{eff}\equiv g-a_L$.
-For the remainder of this paper, we denote the effective acceleration $g_{eff}$ simply as $g$, and always work in the twin-lattice COM frame unless otherwise specified.
+via a time-dependent unitary transformation $H_{COM}(t) = U H_{lab}(t) U^\dagger +i\hbar \dot U U^\dagger $ (see Supplementary Material for details). $a_L=\dot \nu_D/(2k_L)$ is the COM acceleration of the twin Bragg lattices which can be fine-tuned to approach the linear acceleration $g$ such that $g-a_L$ is approaching zero.
+From Eq.~\eqref{Eq: H_lattice}, one identifies an effective acceleration in the transformed frame, $g_{eff}\equiv g-a_L$.
+For the remainder of this paper, we refer to $g_{eff}$ simply as $g$, and perform all calculations in the twin-lattice COM frame unless otherwise specified.

-Under the microgravity assumption in the accelerated frame, i.e., $|m g z| \ll 2\hbar\Omega_R $ and $|g| \ll \hbar k_L/(m t)$ for all relevant times $t$ and positions $z$ during the interferometer sequence, the last term in Hamiltonian~\eqref{Eq: H_lattice} can be treated as a perturbation and neglected during the light-matter interaction.
+Under the microgravity assumption in the transformed frame, i.e., $|m g z| \ll 2\hbar\Omega_R $ and $|g| \ll \hbar k_L/(m t)$ for all relevant times $t$ and positions $z$ during the interferometer sequence, the last term in Hamiltonian~\eqref{Eq: H_lattice} can be treated as a perturbation and neglected during the light-matter interaction.
 This allows the application of the double Bragg theory developed in Ref.~\cite{Li-PRR-2024}.
 During free evolution intervals between pulses, the effective acceleration leads to both a momentum shift of the atomic wave packet and an additional propagation phase dependent on the initial momentum state $|p\rangle$ and the free evolution time $T$:

 where the global phase proportional to $T^3$ has been neglected~\cite{Kritsotakis-Szigeti-PRA-2018}.
 Since the propagation phase only depends on the momentum state $|p\rangle$, the spatially parallel trajectories will accumulate the same phase during the free fall in between successive pulses.
 Every applied DBD pulse will split each trajectory into different momentum classes, and hence, resulting in a coherent superposition of phase contributions from all intermediate trajectories at the final detection port.